Don’t be fooled, your price is never too high. Use these tactics.

 - Your price is too high!

-- Price used as a reason for buyers not to buy
+- Pricing is used as a reason for buyers not to buy

 - Dirty tricks of the buyer